 The beauty of generosity lies in its simplicity.
 Greet others with a warm hello, assist a family member with a task without being asked, hold the door open for someone, invite a friend over for lunch, pick up litter, re-connect with someone you have not seen in a while, approach differing viewpoints with an open mind, donate money or time to a worthy cause – the possibilities are endless.

-Remember, an act of generosity simultaneously touches three people: the giver, the recipient and any other observer.
-This is three lives changed for the better with simple acts of generosity.
-As Adam Smith noted in The Theory of Moral Sentiments: “People naturally desire not only to be loved, but to be lovely”.
+Remember, an act of generosity simultaneously impacts three lives: the giver, the recipient and any observer.
+Simple acts of generosity have the power to change lives for the better.
+As Adam Smith aptly stated in The Theory of Moral Sentiments: “People naturally desire not only to be loved, but to be lovely”.
 Don’t just have a lovely week, but be lovely this week.

 For “martial arts classes near me”, where we teach generosity along with highly effective martial arts skills, please refer to the timetable link.